RxmTaco/TacoEyeTrack/README.md

 - RightEyeLid   (int)

 For float values range is -1.0 to 1.0, for int values 1 when blink detected and 0 when eye is open.
 As of now blinking is only detected as either open or closed.

+*Still a work-in-progress, new features constantly rolling out.*